information : time series graphs

 10 pieces of data in a block is a '10 point' moving average ....etc.

-it is important to remember that the starting point of each block advances by one number each time.
+It is important to remember that the starting point of each block advances by one number each time.

 Example - calculate four point moving averages for the following results: